Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

-Maybe you want to land a promotion by next year.
+You may want to land a promotion by next year.
 Or finally launch your Etsy store.
-Or run a marathon and read at least two books every month.
+Or hit a professional milestone, like becoming a team lead.
 Is this the year you learn water skiing while juggling a flaming baton?

 What is goal setting?

-There are tons of different goal setting worksheets and theories out there, all of them geared toward helping you reach your goals.
+There are tons of goal-setting worksheets and theories out there, all geared toward helping you reach your goals.

-Speaking of goals, spare us a moment to be a bit obvious here.
-There are two distinct types of goals: short-term and long-term ones.
+Speaking of goals, spare us a moment to be obvious here.
+Most goals fall into two categories: short-term and long-term.

-A short-term goal says what it says; it’s something you hope to achieve in the relatively near future, generally within the next year.
+A short-term goal is something you aim to complete soon, typically within the next year.
 That could be beating your best five-mile run time by the end of this month or working with your team to roll out a new onboarding process by the end of the quarter.

 Your long-term goals need more of your time.
-They’re things that you could be working toward for more than a year — or even several.
+They are things that you could be working toward for more than a year—or even several.

 An example of a long-term goal could be running your department in the next five years, or opening a pooch-pampering studio by the time you’re 40.
-Maybe your team hopes to eventually stop outsourcing and pull everything you do in-house.
+Maybe your team hopes to stop outsourcing and bring everything in-house eventually.

 It’s not hard to think of things you and your team want to accomplish.
-On any given day, you might want to show that day’s to-do list who’s boss, have a killer brainstorming session with your team, and decide on your group costume that’s bound to win your company-wide contest.
+On any given day, you might want to knock out your to-do list, run a productive brainstorm, and keep projects moving.

 Your brain is jam-packed with the things that you’d like to get done.
 But, actually making all of those things happen is where the trouble starts.